-To examine relative differences in prevalence rates based on different measures fielded within one sample, a split-form methodology was used-a random subsample was assigned to one of several possible "forms" of the measure.
+To examine relative differences in prevalence rates based upon different measures fielded within one sample, a split-form methodology was used: a random sub-sample was assigned to one of several possible 'forms' of the measure.
 Internal validity is crucial for valid split-form studies; external validity less so.
 Thus, an online panel is as acceptable as other sampling procedures.